-Caenorhabditis elegans is the first multicellular organism whose entire genome sequence has been determined, and its transcriptome has been extensively investigated.
-In addition, easy ways are available to determine gene expression patterns and to generate gene-modified strains, which are necessary for reverse genetic analysis.
-Based on these features, we aim at elucidating gene regulatory system.
-We study microRNAs (miRNAs), which serve as post-transcriptional regulators of gene expression.
-Our approaches are to develop novel methods for functional analysis, to identify target genes, and to unravel the physiological roles of miRNAs.
+In Caenorhabditis elegans sophisticated methods are available to determine gene expression patterns and to generate genetically modified strains, which are indispensable for reverse genetic analysis.
+Aiming at the elucidation of gene regulatory system, we study microRNAs, which serve as post-transcriptional regulators of gene expression.
+Our approaches are to develop novel methods for functional analysis, to identify target genes, and to unravel the physiological roles of microRNAs.

 Survey meters and files used for the administration of radiation and radioisotopes.

 Andachi Y, Kohara Y. MicroRNA Detection by Whole-Mount In Situ Hybridization in C. elegans.
 Methods Mol Biol.
 2018;1680:75-86.